ambethia/etc/README.md

 # My Dotfiles.

 I keep everything in `~/.etc` and use a rake task to link the contents of `~/.etc/home` to `~/.*`.
 I also keep some other crap in here.
+I use this to bootstrap computers as well as sync settings between them.

 # Setup